codership/galera/Docs_tommi/python3/source/installationec2.rst

 4. Generate the deployment package.
 Open a browser and go to http://www.severalnines.com/galera-configurator/.
 Proceed as follows:

-       - On page 1, “General Settings”, specify the cloud provider (Amazon EC2), the number of instances, mysql root password, and OS user (root)
+       - On page 1, General Settings, specify the cloud provider (Amazon EC2), the number of instances, mysql root password, and OS user (root)
-       - On page 2, “Storage”, specify the EC2 instance RAM size, the planned database size, and the number of cores.
+       - On page 2, Storage, specify the EC2 instance RAM size, the planned database size, and the number of cores.
-       - On page 3, “Individual Nodes”:
+       - On page 3, Individual Nodes:

 	       - For the ClusterControl server, specify the local IP address and the absolute path to the keypair set up in step 3 (in this case **/root/keypair**).
                - For *Galera Cluster* servers, specify the local IP addresses and the desirable location of the data directory (RightScale images mount the local storage under **/mnt**).

    When you have entered the required information, you will be sent a tarball contaning the deployment scripts and a personal HTTP link